NsccTruroIT/OSYS1200/8-Windows_11_Custom_Install/index.md

 3.  **Configure the VM:**
     * **Name:** `Win11-Reference`.
 Click **Next**.
     * **Generation:** Select **Generation 2** (Required for UEFI/TPM).
 Click **Next**.
+        > **📝 Note:** Generation 1 emulates older BIOS hardware.
+Windows 11 requires modern UEFI firmware, which is only available in Generation 2.
     * **Memory:** `4096` MB (4GB).
 Check **Use Dynamic Memory**.
 Click **Next**.
+        > **📝 Note:** "Dynamic Memory" allows the VM to release unused RAM back to your physical computer.
+If you don't check this, the VM locks the full 4GB, which might slow down your PC.
     * **Network:** Select **Default Switch**.
 Click **Next**.
     * **Hard Disk:** Accept defaults (Create a virtual hard disk).
 Click **Next**.
     * **Installation Options:** Select **Install an OS from a bootable image file**.
 Browse to the Windows 11 ISO you just downloaded.
 Click **Next** -> **Finish**.